Pass exam passed for the ECB, the choice of a “recalibration” of the PEPP reassured the Stock Exchange, News markets

 More inflation … and more growth

-As for the new central bank forecast, inflation is now expected at 2.2% this year in the eurozone, against 1.9% in June.
+As for the new forecasts from the central bank, inflation is now expected at 2.2% this year in the euro area, against 1.9% in June.
 The 2022 estimate is raised from 1.5% to 1.7% and that for 2023 from 1.4% to 1.5%.
-A surge in prices still considered temporary by Christine Lagarde and which should be confirmed in the fall, with the rise in raw materials, especially in oil, and the reduction in VAT in Germany.
+A surge in prices still considered temporary by Christine Lagarde and which should be confirmed in the fall, with the rise in raw materials, especially oil, and the fall in VAT in Germany.
 As for GDP growth, it is raised from 4.6% to 5% for this year, the forecast being reduced, conversely, from 4.7% to 4.6% for 2022 and maintained at 2.1% for 2023.

 No real surprise, therefore, in the end, and above all … no bad surprise. the Cac 40, on the reserve for two days pending this major meeting of the week, took the opportunity to regain a little height on Thursday.
 It rose 0.24% at the close, to 6,684.72 points, in a trade volume of 2.99 billion euros, after spending all morning in the red.

 It must be said that Wall Street has also given a little boost.
-At the time of the closure in Europe, the major American indices were up 0.1% to 0.3%, operators showing themselves reassured by the sharp drop in weekly unemployment benefit claims, a few days after the disappointment caused by the employment figures for the month of August, during which only 235,000 were created, far from the expected 733,000.
+At the time of the closure in Europe, the major American indices were up 0.1% to 0.3%, operators showing themselves reassured by the sharp drop in weekly requests for unemployment benefits, a few days after the disappointment caused by the employment figures for August, during which only 235,000 were created, far from the 733,000 expected.
 For the week ended September 4, registrations amounted to only 310,000, against 345,000 the previous week and 335,000 expected by analysts.
 The number of people receiving regular benefits fell from 2.8 million to 2.78 million in the space of seven days.

 Atos “out”?

 On the value side, Atos lost 3.1%, the sharpest drop in the Cac 40.
-Investors fear that the stock of the IT services company pay the costs of reviewing the composition of the flagship index provided by Euronext.
+Investors fear that the title of the IT services company will bear the brunt of the review of the composition of the flagship index planned by Euronext.

-Saffron on the other hand, won 3.1% following a note from JPMorgan, for whom the risk-return ratio is considered very attractive the day after a meeting described as ” reassuring »With the leaders of the engine manufacturer.
+Saffron was, on the other hand, awarded 3.1% following a rating from JPMorgan, for whom the risk-return ratio is considered very attractive the day after a meeting qualified as ” reassuring »With the leaders of the engine manufacturer.
 The broker maintains its opinion to “overweight” the value.

 Pernod Ricard gained 0.9% while the same broker raised its recommendation on the spirits group from “neutral” to “overweight” and raised its price target from 200 to 225 euros.

 Sanofi yielded 1.7%.
-The company announced that a phase III trial evaluating rilzabrutinib for the treatment of pemphigus, a rare autoimmune skin disease, had not met their primary endpoint or secondary endpoints.
+The company announced that a phase III trial evaluating rilzabrutinib in the treatment of pemphigus, a rare autoimmune skin disease, had not met its primary endpoint or secondary endpoints.